 Don’t Stop Saving

 It can be tempting to drop money into an interest-bearing account once and just let the magic of compound interest do its thing.
-But you’ll benefit more — a lot more — if you regularly add to your savings.
+But you’ll benefit more — a lot more — if you regularly add to your savings account.

-Let’s say you had only half that much to start, but you committed to depositing $10 into your account every month.
-That money, earning interest on your $500 initial principal plus the $10 you put in month after month, for 20 years, would grow to $5,294.56.
+Let’s say you had only half that much to start, but you committed to depositing $10 into your account every month as an investment.
+That money, earning compound interest on your $500 initial principal plus the $10 you put in month after month, for 20 years, would grow to $5,294.56.

-So keep putting away money, even a little at a time.
+So keep putting away money, even if it means a little at a time.

 Consider the Frequency